fantasycalendar/FoundryVTT-Tagger/README.md

 @param    {PlaceableObject|Array}    inObjects   A PlaceableObject or an array of PlaceableObjects to add tags to
 @param    {String|Array}             inTags      An array of tags or a string of tags (separated by commas) that will be added to the PlaceableObjects

-@returns  {Promise}                              A promise that will resolve when the tags have been updated
+@returns  {Promise}                              A promise that will resolve when the PlaceableObjects' tags have been updated
 ```

 ### Remove Tags